Berkeley-CS61B/website-fa23/materials/proj/proj3/proj3checkoff.md

 - World has visually distinct walls and floors (2 points)

-- World has hallways which are 1 or 2 tiles wide (1 point)
+- World has hallways which are 1 tile wide (1 point)

 - World has at least 1 hallway containing a turn in it.
 If current world doesn't, ask students to generate a world that has a turning hallway.
 (1 point)